 Developing positive relationships with the media can boost your brand awareness and help you stay top of mind when you’re trying to grow.
-According to a report on the global PR Market, experts expect an 11.1% Compound Annual Growth Rate in 2022.
+According to a report on the global PR Market, experts expected an 11.1% Compound Annual Growth Rate by the end of 2022.
 This is because businesses are striving to recuperate and re-organize their operations following the COVID-19 aftermath.
 By developing positive media relationships, these brands can reach out to the public effectively.

 Various businesses now realize the vital role media relations play in heightening brand awareness.
 By generating positive coverage in the media, you can earn a better reputation than the one you would earn through paid advertisements.

 What’s more, positive media relationships also come with bonus benefits that include third-party endorsements and organic traffic.
 So, how can you build positive relationships with the media?
 Well, here are some tips to help you with that:

 1) Create a list of ideal reporters

 The first and most important step in building positive relationships with the media starts with building a list of ideal reporters.
 In other words, you should come up with a list of potential journalists you would like to contact.
 Keep in mind that your business story will not align with the interests of all the reporters on your list.
 As such, it’s important to focus on those that cover your niche.

 Building a media list will enhance the chances of your story being covered.
 More importantly, it will ensure your efforts pay off since you’ll be pitching your story to interested parties.